 If your company deals with sensitive financial data, by now you’ve probably realized that this framework is going to be a key component of your Compliance program going forward – and of anyone else in the Open Finance space, as we want to continue to raise the bar on security Compliance and data protection.

-The framework is currently in development with plans to begin initial pilot programs in Q4 of 2022.
-Lucky for you, if you maintain a mature security Compliance posture, you are likely alreading meeting the requirements captured in OFDSS so all you need to do is cross-map the new framework’s control’s with your existing one.
+The plan was that initial pilot programs would begin in Q4 of 2022.
+Lucky for you, if you maintain a mature security Compliance posture, you are likely already meeting the requirements captured in OFDSS so all you need to do is cross-map the new framework’s controls with your existing one.
 If you are just getting started, OFDSS will help ensure strong, consistent requirements from the beginning.

-As Q4 is just around the corner, we are getting excited about implementing the OFDSS framework with a variety of pilot partners.
-If you are interested in learning more, you can find additional information here or you can reach out to us.
+We are excited about implementing the OFDSS framework with a variety of pilot partners.
+If you are interested in learning more about how the OFDSS can help you communicate an atmosphere of trust to your clients, you can reach out to one of our experienced team members for a chat.